Traditional Hungarian Goulash - Gulyásleves

 100g csipetke - pinched pasta

-- In a cast iron Dutch oven, heat the paprika seed oil, then add the onions and cook for 8 minutes.
+Heat the lard in a cast iron Dutch oven, then add the onions and cook for 8 minutes.
 Stir often so they don’t burn.
 If they start browning, add a tablespoon of water.

 - Stir in caraway seeds, black pepper and bay leaves, and cook for 2 more minutes.